kha7iq/kc-ssh-pam/README.md

 Options:
   -h, --help              Show this help message and exit -v, --version           Show version information
+  -c                  Set configuration file path

 Notes:
   For the program to function properly, it needs to locate a configuration file called 'config.toml'.
-  The program will search for this file in the current directory, default install '/opt/kc-ssh-pam', '/etc/config.toml', and '$HOME/.config/config.toml', in that specific order.
+  The program will search for this file in the current directory, '/opt/kc-ssh-pam' and '$HOME/.config/config.toml', in that specific order.
+You can also set a custom path by specifying KC_SSH_CONFIG variable or -c flag which takes prefrence.

   In addition to defaults, all configuration parameters can also be provided through environment variables.